 - Find a way to insert your family’s initial or a monogram.
 Pillows are quick way to add your family’s name to the house.
-Comfy couch throw blankets will achieve the same affect.
+Comfy couch throw blankets achieve the same effect.

-- Removable vinyl has come a long way and actually can be done in tasteful and creative ways ranging from shelving inserts to decorations for a child’s room.
+- Removable vinyl has come a long way and actually can be done in tasteful and creative projects ranging from shelving inserts to decorations for a child’s room.

 - Framed photographs of favorite people or favorite places are must.
 These reflect the stories of your family and who you are.
 Group them strategically to form a gallery wall.